Poetry submissions due March 6th, 2026.

 What We’re Looking For

 Editorial Focus: We welcome a wide range of creative work.
-For detailed information about the types of content we're most excited to receive, please visit our FAQ section.
+For detailed information about the types of content we’re most excited to receive, pleasevisit our FAQ section.
 We especially encourage submissions beyond poetry.

-New this cycle: For fiction submissions only, we will now accept pieces up to 2250 words.
+Word Limit: We ask that submitters keep written pieces under 1500 words.
+For fiction submissions only, we will now accept pieces up to 2250 words.
 (Please note: This is the only exception to our standard word limit.)

 Mediums: We accept all printable mediums.
 If you’re unsure whether your piece fits, feel free to submit.